maeda6uiui/Mechtatel/README.md

 ## Todo

-- Add binaries for Linux x64 and macOS x64
 - Implement functionality to run `mechtatel-core` via YAML definitions<br>i.e. Load and manipulate resources according to the procedure defined in a YAML file

 ## 進捗報告(Progress report)